 As Forrager has evolved, so have our lives.
-Cameron no longer works on Forrager and is a full-time software engineer at Lumos Labs.
+Cameron no longer works on Forrager and is a full-time software engineer at Salesforce.
 Now I do all of the development for Forrager, so if you see something you don’t like, you know who to blame!

-I now live in Sacramento, CA with my wife (Tara), our son (Ray), and our yellow lab (Mooney).
+I now live in Sacramento, CA with my wife (Tara), our son (Ray), and our two dogs (Mooney & Bolt).
 I’ve worked as an independent web developer from home for many years, but you’ll often find me in the kitchen (probably trying to perfect yet another recipe), speaking at Toastmasters, taking way too many photographs, or spending time with my family (ideally outdoors).

 Forrager is a space where home cooks, bakers, and decorators can learn and share with each other.